haiku11000/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+My favorite things.
+- roses and horses
+-bugs and hugs.
+coffee and water